 I imagine my homeschooling calendar to be like a personal assistant.
 (I wish to have a real one someday.)

-I don’t have to remember everything I need to teach or do for each of my child on a daily bases.
+I don’t have to remember everything I need to teach or do for each of my children on a daily bases.

 I always have a general idea of what my kids need to learn for both Chinese and English, so I don’t have to remember them all the time because my homeschooling calendar records everything for me.

-Today, I am going to show you how I create a monthly bilingual homeschooling calendar for one or multiple children that last for a year.
+Today, I am going to show you how I create a monthly bilingual homeschooling calendar for one or multiple children throughout the year.

 OK!
 Are you ready?

-Before we start, just a friendly reminder that this is the 3rd step of the series of How to Write a Year-Long Bilingual Homeschooling Plan.
-Enjoy!!
+This is the 2nd STEP the series on How to Write a Year-Long Bilingual Homeschooling Plan.

 When I first started planning to homeschool, I simply went online and printed out a yearly calendar from Print a Calendar.
 Even though it was just a plain calendar, it was enough to get me started.